avaragado/contentful-backup/README.md

 ## Errors

-Any error that occurs during a backup, for example a network failure, stops the backup at that point.
-This might not be too much of a problem: simply run `contentful-backup` again.

-With `--every`, `contentful-backup` exits on error.
-You might want to add your own error handling to notify interested parties of the error and then restart `contentful-backup`.
+- Any error that occurs during the backup of a space, such as a network glitch, skips the rest of the backup for that space but doesn't exit the app.
+For example, imagine you've configured `contentful-backup` to back up two spaces in each backup run, and perform a backup run `--every 60` minutes.
+If an error occurs while fetching the content type information of the first space, then the app won't try to back up entries and assets for that space.
+Instead, it'll skip to backing up the second space, then wait 60 minutes before starting another backup run for both spaces.
+- Use the `log-file` and/or `log-console` plugins to record details of any errors.
+- Use the `git-commit` plugin to include error details in the commit log.
+- You could write a plugin to notify a human or friendly droid when an error occurs.

-- If an error occurs before synchronisation is complete, the app doesn't save the next synchronisation token.
-This means the next run of the app reruns the synchronisation that failed (in other words, you shouldn't lose anything).
+- If an error occurs before `contentful-backup` finishes synchronising entries and assets, the app doesn't save the next synchronisation token.
+This means the next backup run reruns the synchronisation that failed (in other words, you shouldn't lose anything).
-- If you don't trust a particular incremental backup, remove the `<space-id>` subdirectory of the target directory and run `contentful-backup` again: you'll get a full backup of that space.
+- If you don't trust a particular incremental backup, remove the `<space-id>` subdirectory of the target directory: the next backup run will trigger a full backup of that space.

 ## Node module usage